 The Columbian Exchange and Conflict in Asia

 We study the impact of a major permanent productivity shock -- the introduction of New World crops after 1500 -- on violent conflict in Asia.
-Using difference in difference and event study frameworks, we show that greater caloric suitability due to the Columbian Exchange increased conflict in this context.
+Using difference in difference and event study frameworks, we show that greater caloric suitability due to the Columbian Exchange significantly increased conflict in this context.
 We argue that a rapacity effect -- a rise in the gains from appropriation, which increased the attractiveness of certain locations to belligerents -- explains this result.
-We show that areas that experienced greater caloric suitability became more populated and urbanized, and were more likely to be violently occupied by Britain.
-Our analysis provides new evidence about how a permanent productivity shock can affect violent conflict.
+We show that areas that experienced greater caloric suitability became significantly more populated and urbanized, and were significantly more likely to be violently conquered by Britain.

 JEL Classification: N15, O13, P16, Q10